medik8s/docs/remediation.md

 * [(wip) metal3](https://github.com/metal3-io/cluster-api-provider-metal3/pull/157) - a mechanism designed for bare metal clusters with a functioning Metal3 API
 * [(wip) machine](https://github.com/mshitrit/machine-deletion-remediation) - a mechanism designed for any cluster with a functioning Machine API
 * [(planned) direct]() - a mechanism designed around an existing set of [upstream fencing agents](https://github.com/ClusterLabs/fence-agents) for environments with an traditional API end-point (eg. IPMI) for power cycling cluster nodes
+* (concept) meatware - a mechanmism that includes explicit approval by a human